I-Clavijo/knesset-info/README.md

 # Knesset Info

-Knesset Info is a Next.js web application that makes exploring proposed laws in the Knesset simple and accessible.
-The platform uses modern web technologies, a responsive design with Tailwind CSS and Flowbite components, and integrates with a MongoDB database via Mongoose.
-It also leverages AI (via DeepSeek API) to categorize and summarize bills.
+Knesset Info is a user-friendly Next.js web application designed to simplify exploration of proposed Knesset laws.
+It features a responsive design built with Tailwind CSS and Flowbite, utilizes a MongoDB database via Mongoose, and employs AI (DeepSeek API) for bill categorization and summarization.

 ## Features